Understanding Dementia: Types, Causes, and Progression of Cognitive Decline

 Examples include reminiscence therapy (encouraging individuals to recall past experiences), reality orientation (using calendars or clocks to help reinforce time awareness), and therapy (engaging in mentally stimulating activities like puzzles or word games).

-As you explore different treatment options for your loved one’s dementia care plan, it’s important not to overlook the vital role of for yourself as a caregiver.
+As you explore different treatment options for your loved one’s dementia care plan, it’s important not to overlook the vital role of self-care for yourself as a caregiver.

 Remember that there are numerous resources available for caregivers seeking guidance on best practices when caring for someone with dementia.